abdvila/dchq-docker-php-example/README.md

 A command prompt icon should be available next to the containers’ names on the Live Apps page.
 This allows users to enter the container using a secure communication protocol through the agent message queue.
 A white list of commands can be defined by the Tenant Admin to ensure that users do not make any harmful changes on the running containers.

-For the Tomcat deployment for example, we used the command prompt to make sure that the Java WAR file was deployed under the /usr/local/tomcat/webapps/ directory.
+For the PHP deployment for example, we used the command prompt to make sure that the PHP code is indeed under the /var/www/html/ directory.

 <figure>
 <img src="screenshots/0-In-Browser%20Container%20Terminal.png"  />